SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: X-ray data sets

 \subsubsection{Combined Strong Lensing \& X-ray fit}

 We now turn to a combined SL+X-ray fit.
 Technically, we merge the parameter file used in the SL only analysis with the one used in the X-ray only analysis.
 This results in a model where the following mass components are optimised: the dark matter (DM) clump, the BCG, the external shear component, the galaxy scale component, and the three dPIE profiles describing the X-ray gas.
-In practice, we perform six similar SL+X-ray fits to assess the stability of the results.
+In practice, we perform six identical SL+X-ray fits to assess the stability of the results.
 In particular, we aim to determine whether the addition of the three dPIE mass components introduces further degeneracies.
 These six combined models are found to be stable, in the sense that the RMS values, the description of the gas component, and the remaining model parameters are all consistent across the different runs.
+We note that six is an arbitrary number; we consider that if six realisations of the same SL+X-ray model are in agreement, there is no need to add more.
 We find that these models reproduce the multiple images as accurately as the SL only model, with RMS values ranging between 0.42$\arcsec$ and 0.44$\arcsec$.
 In Fig.~\ref{xray} (right panel), we show the mass contours corresponding to the different prescriptions for the X-ray gas mass: they are in very good agreement with one another, as well as with the mass contours obtained from the X-ray only fit.
 The positions of the dPIE components for each realisation are also found to be stable.